ohler55/wabur/tutorial/lesson-1/index.md

 First the individual displays are defined.
 Each of the displays will become an element in the HTML element with an id of `view`.

-Looking at a display description such as the `entry_create` there is an attribute name `elements` that has one or more attributes that describe the elements in the display.
+Looking at a display description such as the `entryCreate` there is an attribute name `elements` that has one or more attributes that describe the elements in the display.
 There is only one in this case with an index of `one`.
 When there is only one element and no layout manager defined any name